Stars1233/plasma6-applet-appgrid/README.md

 If you maintain an AppGrid package for a distro not listed here, open an issue and we will add you.

 > [!CAUTION]
 > **Impersonation caution.** A repository at `github.com/RishiT07-op/plasma6-applet-appgrid` is impersonating this project (not a fork, ships an unknown `.zip`, issues disabled).
-Only install from the official sources listed below.
+Only install from the official sources.
 Details + status: [#115](https://github.com/xarbit/plasma6-applet-appgrid/issues/115).

 ## Build from source